stuNero/dungeon_crawler/DEVLOG.md

 - Fully implement basic combat
 - Save to file
     - each character has a save file
-- Make a lot of weapons and flesh out item system with different types and crit variable etc.
-    - Crit Chance
-    - Crit Damage
-    - Enum for Item types
-    - Sub classes for weapons
-- Fix damage on equipping item on another item

 # Save Slot System — Design Summary